 - Use referral tooling to reward shares and amplify distribution.

-3. Reforge: The ContentâLed Acquisition Engine
+3. Reforge: The Content-Led Acquisition Engine

-Reforge turns operatorâlevel frameworks into a product funnel.
-Free frameworks and case studies act as product samples that attract midâtoâsenior professionals who then convert to premium, cohortâbased programs.
+Reforge turns operator-level frameworks into a product funnel.
+Free frameworks and case studies act as product samples that attract mid-to-senior professionals who then convert to premium, cohort-based programs3.

-PLG Tactic: Content as Product Funnel
+PLG tactic: Content as product funnel

-Reforge uses inâdepth free content to demonstrate the level of insight and rigor available in paid programs.
-This makes the purchase decision more about timing than trust, enabling premium pricing and high commitment from participants3.
+Reforge uses in-depth free content to demonstrate the insight and rigor available in paid programs.
+That makes the purchase decision more about timing than trust, enabling premium pricing and strong commitment from participants.

-Impact & Metrics
+Impact & metrics

-- Qualifies highâvalue customers through content; supports premium pricing and cohort learning outcomes.
+- Qualifies high-value customers through content; supports premium pricing and cohort learning outcomes.

-How to replicate Reforgeâs approach
+How to replicate Reforge’s approach

-- Identify your unique expertise thatâs hard to replicate.
+- Identify your unique expertise that’s hard to replicate.

-- Publish productâadjacent content that delivers a small, tangible win.
+- Publish product-adjacent content that delivers a small, tangible win.

 - Gate deep, structured learning while giving away substantial free value.